Harsetha/Virtual-machine-Creation-in-Linux/README.md

- # VIRTUAL MACHINE CREATION IN LINUX
+ #  EX 1 VIRTUAL MACHINE CREATION IN LINUX
   ## AIM
        To Install Virtualbox / VMware Workstation with different flavours of linux.
 ## PROBLEM STATEMENT